 Here are some travel insurance tips for travelers with pre-existing conditions

 There are several visitors insurance plans available for international travel.
-However many visitors insurance and travel insurance plans exclude pre-existing conditions.
+However, many travel insurance and visitors insurance plans exclude pre-existing conditions.
 This means that a travel insurance plan will not cover the costs of treating a pre-existing medical condition.
-The insurance company can therefore deny a claim if the ailment was pre-existing when the travel insurance was purchased.
-However, there are some travel health insurance plans which do offer coverage for pre-existing conditions with the policy clearly defining a look back period and what is covered for pre-existing conditions as well as specifying a limit for this coverage.
+Therefore, the insurance company may deny a claim if the ailment already existed when the travel insurance was purchased.
+However, there are some travel medical insurance plans that offer coverage for pre-existing conditions and the policy clearly defines a look-back period and what is covered for pre-existing conditions, as well as specifying a limit to this coverage.

 Some travel health insurance plans like Atlas America, Patriot America Plus offer coverage for the acute onset of a pre-existing conditions, ie, when there is a sudden medical emergency without any prior symptom that needs to be treated immediately.
 The coverage typically includes emergency medical treatment, hospitalization, and evacuation expenses related to the acute onset of the pre-existing condition.
 INF insurance however has the INF Elite insurance plans which cover pre-existing conditions going beyond the acute onset coverage.
 It is important to compare visitors insurance for pre-existing conditions both for the price as well as the specific details for pre-existing conditions coverage as well as review the policy brochures for exclusions and coverage limits before making a decision.